310mc/https-310mc.github.io-tl/source/_posts/aquarium/prologue.md

 but right now, it is still too [difficult] for me.

-i am always just a mysterious [monster], aren't i?
+i am always going to be a mysterious [monster], aren't i?

 ……………
 {% endbubble %}